OrientDN/.github/.github/PULL_REQUEST_TEMPLATE.md

-Resolves #github-issue-number
+Fixes for #issue-1 #issue-2

 #### This PR contains these fixes / features:
-- Fix A
+- Fix for A
 - Feature B

 ---